womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 ---
 layout: post
 title: Operator precedence in Ruby
-description: What you need to know about mathematical operations and not only them?
+description: What do you need to know about order of mathematical operations and not only them?
 headline: Premature optimization is the root of all evil.
 categories: [programming]
 tags: [Ruby]
 comments: true
 ---

 Order of math operations is very important in programming language.
-If you don't know them well then you can get completly different results then you expect.
-And you code can be just wrong.
-You need to know if rules are similar like in math or equastion is interpreted from left to right.
+If you don't know it well, you can get completely different results, then you expect.
+And your code can be just wrong.
+You need to know the rules.
+Is the order similar like in math?
+Or maybe the algebraic expression is interpreted from left to right?
 Do you know how this looks like in Ruby?
 Let's check it.

 ```ruby
 2 + 2 * 2
  => 6
 ```

 This is not 8.
 It is 6.
 You can see here that multiplication is _stronger_ then addition.
 In this case we will say that multiplication has **higher operator precedence** then addition.
-This is exactly the same situation like we learned on Math in school.
-To show you this more precaisly we have:
+This is exactly the same like we learned in school on Math classes.
+To show you this more precisely, we have:

 ```ruby
 2 + (2 * 2)